Shians/Nextflow-docs/docs/Operators.md

 ```

 ### save
+Use `save` to persist results or logs to a specific file location for reproducibility or sharing.

 - **Input:** A channel emitting any type of item.
 - **Output:** A file at the specified path containing all items.
-- **Use case:** Persist results or logs to a specific file location for reproducibility or sharing.

 ```groovy
 Channel.of(1, 2, 3)
   .save('numbers.txt')